 You might swim in a lake, but you should wash yourself well before feeding the baby because lake water is not chlorinated, unlike pool water.
 You can consult your doctor to know if any other precautions are needed if you decide to swim in a lake.

 Swimming while breastfeeding is safe, and it is the best way for moms to lose some extra pounds.
 You may try swimming after six weeks postpartum when the vaginal discharges cease and your uterus is healed after childbirth.
 Before swimming, you may breastfeed the baby and always use a good support bra and nipple care creams to avoid discomfort and dryness.
-Choose a clean pool to swim and shower after swimming to protect your skin from chlorinated water.
+Choose a clean pool to swim while breastfeeding and shower after swimming to protect your skin from chlorinated water.
 Swimming can also improve endurance and promote cardiovascular health.
 It can also be a preferred exercise if you have knee pain while standing or walking due to weight gain.

 Infographic: Points To Remember For Swimming When Breastfeeding